 To create a larger user base and officially enter the US market, TikTok merged with Musical.ly in 2018.
 All existing Musical.ly profiles and data were consolidated into TikTok and Musical.ly was shut down.

-One major reason why the number of TikTok downloads have sky-rocketed is due to its popularity in India, which contributes to about one-quarter of TikTok’s total downloads.
+One major reason why the number of TikTok downloads sky-rocketed was due to its popularity in India, which contributed to about one-quarter of TikTok’s total downloads.
 188 million TikTok downloads were attributed to India in just the first quarter of 2019, surpassing even Facebook at 176 million.
 However, the Indian government banned TikTok in 2020 after tensions with the Chinese government rose, and the ban has remained since then.